-PIB 3: IRG acknowledges that the cost of debt can be calculated: i) using accounting data, such as the current loan book to derive the interest rate; ii) by the regulator calculating an efficient borrowing level and the associated cost of debt; iii) using the sum of the risk free rate and the appropriate company specific debt premium.
-These approaches should consider the quality and relevance of the information available in order to obtain an estimate as appropriate as possible.
+Another contributor suggests to modify PIB 3 as follows: "IRG acknowledges that the cost of debts can be calculated: (..) i) by the regulator calculating an efficient borrowing level and the associated cost of debt based on correct market values; ii) using the sum of the risk free rate and the appropriate company specific debt premium.
+These approaches should consider the quality and relevance of the information available in order to obtain an estimate as accurate as possible, reflecting as much as possible correct market value.